Introduction to Red Hat AMQ Streams

 └── licenses

-• review zookkeper.properties in kafka/config, see detail of zookeeper configuration. we will use this file for config zookeeper.
+• review zookkeper.propertiesarrow-up-right in kafka/config, see detail of zookeeper configuration. we will use this file for config zookeeper.

 # the directory where the snapshot is stored.